takashabe/go-pubsub/README.md

 #### quickstart

-_When do not specify created component(topic, subscription), Default topic used._
+_When do not specify created component(topic, subscription), Default component used._

 1. Publish Message
 2. Pull Message